-I am a Research and Data Analyst for Promar International.
-I joined the company in March 2017.
+I am a Research and Data Analyst for Promar International and I joined the company in March 2017.
 I’m originally from a mixed livestock farming background in Devon (dairy, beef, sheep and pigs) and I also have more than 20 years of experience in the practical and financial aspects of managing an agricultural business.

 Since joining Promar I have been involved with the progression of the work carried out for the Tesco Sustainable Dairy Group (TSDG).
 I designed and developed the analysis tools used to analyse and evaluate monthly herd costing data.
 I have also been heavily involved with extending the Farm Business Accounts and Cost Tracker Service into the Organic Dairy Sector, collecting and aggregating physical and financial data, as well as leading the cost of production calculations.